petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

    Once the endpoint is created, you can configure it using the Configuration tab.

    There are different configurations depending on the selected method.
-See [Creating an Endpoint Using the GET Method](#creating-an-endpoint-using-the-get-method) and [Creating an Endpoint Using the POST Method](#creating-an-endpoint-using-the-post-method) for more information.
+See [Creating a GET Method Endpoint](#creating-a-get-method-endpoint) and [Creating a POST Method Endpoint](#creating-a-post-method-endpoint) for more information.

 To manage endpoints, use the Actions menu (![Actions menu](../images/icon-actions.png)) next to the endpoint and select an available option: